-On Tuesday 11th December the Football Supporters’ Federation’s Safe Standing Campaign visited Parliament to showcase our plans to MPs, football industry figures, police and journalists through The Case for Safe Standing in Football.
+On Tuesday 11th December the Football Supporters’ Federation’s Safe Standing Campaign visited Parliament to showcase our plans to MPs, football figures, police and journalists through The Case for Safe Standing in Football.
 The event received a great deal of media coverage and, significantly, prompted real engagement from senior police officers on the subject of standing at football.

 You can listen to the entire event via the Soundcloud audio link below: